**The following is a guest post contributed by a reader and fellow SUP enthusiast**

 Being healthy doesn’t just happen.
 You have to be intentional about eating well and exercising.
 This is easier said than done.
 That is why it’s nice to have an exciting physical activity—like SUP boarding.

 Standup paddleboarding is fun, to say the least.
 But that is not the only reason why people love it.
-A lot of studies have confirmed that it is one of the best activities for fitness.
-Besides, SUP has amazing health benefits.
+A lot of studies have confirmed that it is one of the best activities for fitness, because it affects the whole body.
+Besides, SUP boarding has amazing health benefits.

 Check out the details below.